github-education-resources/codespaces-project-template-js/README.md

 ### 1️⃣ Add your "about me" and social accounts

 Within `App.jsx` you will see a variable called `siteProps`.
-This is a JavaScript object that hold the key value pairs needed to customize your name, title, email and social accounts.
+This is a JavaScript object that hold the key value pairs needed to customize your name, title, email, and social accounts.

 ```javascript
 const siteProps = {